-For more information, refer to Using the well-known UMA endpoint in AM's User-Managed Access (UMA) 2.0 guide.
+For more information, refer to AM's User-Managed Access (UMA) 2.0 guide.

 "resources": array of objects, required

 Resource objects matching the resources the resource owner wants to share.

 Each resource object has the following form:

 Each resource pattern can represent an application, or a consistent set of endpoints that share scope definitions.
 The actions map each request to the associated scopes.
 This configuration serves to set the list of scopes in the following ways: